microsoft/vscode-docs/docs/supporting/faq.md

 ### Trouble with the installer

 Try using the [zip file](https://go.microsoft.com/fwlink/?LinkID=615207) instead of the installer.
-To use this unzip VS Code in your `Program Files` folder.
+To use this, unzip VS Code in your **Program Files** folder.

 >**Note:** When VS Code is installed via a Zip you will need to manually update it for each release.